junxit/us-congress-code/title-16/chapter-1/sec-460iii-3.md

 ### References in Text

 Act of June 28, 1934, referred to in subsec. (f), is act June 28, 1934, ch.
 865, 48 Stat.
-1269, as amended, which is classified principally to subchapter I (§ 315 et seq.) of chapter 8A of Title 43, Public Lands.
+1269, which is classified principally to subchapter I (§ 315 et seq.) of chapter 8A of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under section 315 of Title 43 and Tables.
 The Federal Power Act, referred to in subsec. (i), is act June 10, 1920, ch.
 285, 41 Stat.
 1063, as amended, which is classified generally to chapter 12 (§ 791a et seq.) of this title.
 For complete classification of this Act to the Code, see section 791a of this title and Tables.

 ### Amendments